Farandjis/Cluster/docs/Management/Recueil des Besoins.md

 - HTML and CSS are used to create the web pages of the website.<br>
 - The other languages will be used to implement mathematical algorithms.<br>

-The server must be protected from intrusions, particularly SSH, using the fail2ban software and should automatically archive activity logs using the CRON software.<br> We will use Jetbrains' PHPStorm and WebStorm software.<br> These tools are not mandatory, but they will help improve the quality of the submitted code.<br>
+The server must be protected from intrusions, particularly SSH, using the fail2ban software and should automatically archive activity logs using the CRON software.<br> We will use Jetbrains'WebStorm software.<br> These tools are not mandatory, but they will help improve the quality of the submitted code.<br>
 <br>

 - <b><a name="p4b"></a>b) Which systems will be interfaced with this system, and what are their requirements?</b>